 Sheila M. Harron, Ph.D., is a licensed psychologist in Maryland.
 She received her doctorate in clinical psychology from Duquesne University and completed a two-year internship at St. Elizabeth’s Hospital in Washington, DC.
 She worked in community mental health before joining the clinical staff of Saint Luke Institute, where she has been a therapist in the men’s and women’s residential programs, director of Caritas Counseling Center and CEO.

-Martha Keys Barker, MSW, LCSW-C, is a licensed clinical social worker and the coordinator of Caritas’ Towson office.
+Martha Keys Barker, MSW, LCSW-C, is a licensed clinical social worker in Caritas’ Towson office.
 She earned her masters in social work at The Catholic University of America and interned at Bethesda Naval Hospital and in a community-based program for adults with chronic mental illness.
 For 13 years, she was an individual and group therapist in the residential Talitha-Life Program for women at Saint Luke Institute.
 She joined the Caritas Counseling Center staff in 2014.
 Martha is an experienced EMDR therapist and leads psycho-educational groups based on Dialectical Behavioral Therapy (DBT) with emphasis on mindfulness, developing relationship skills and building emotional resilience.

 Margaret M. Pakulski, M.A., LCSW-C, is an individual and group therapist with Caritas Counseling Center.
 She earned her MSW at The Catholic University of America and has extensive training from the Washington School of Psychiatry in adult psychodynamic psychotherapy and group psychotherapy.
 Prior to coming to Caritas Counseling Center, she was a therapist in the residential program at Saint Luke Institute.
 Her background includes training in family therapy and spiritual direction.
 She is also a trained and experienced EMDR therapist.